markdoc/docs/README.md

 ## Contributing

 Contributions and feedback are welcomed and encouraged.
+Feel free to open PRs here, or open issues in the [Markdoc core repo](https://github.com/markdoc/markdoc).

 To edit the docs, follow these steps: